AbdurrahmanYigen/BookUp-Backend/README.md

 ## Installation

-In order to be able to run this project, you have to:
-1. clone this project
-2. open a terminal in the directory of this project and run `npm i`
-3. run `docker-compose up`

-When the steps above were performed, a database will be created and seeded with a lot of Users.
+In order to be able to run this project, you have to: 1. clone this project 2. open a terminal in the directory of this project and run npm i 3. run docker-compose up  When the steps above were performed, a database will be created and seeded with a lot of Users

+## Features

 ## Stage
 The stageing environment of this project can be found [here](https://bookup-backend.herokuapp.com/).